fwolfst/dar-ke/README.md

 - Narrative is accompanied by sound
 - Breathing moves horizon/height anyway
 - light cone moves when moving (even when turning)
+- different "abilities" are added gradually (e.g. in the beginning no light)
+- Stars blink on sky
+- Things fall down (rain, asteroid, ash, fire, ...)

 ## (Code) Design desicions